 Good businesses, those focused on taking care of their customers, will also take pride in their facility.
 A clean and well-maintained showroom (along with waiting rooms and other sections) is a great sign that the company really does focus on the little things as well as the big things.

 There are also a number of additional sources that can provide great information.
 For example, JD Power has a number of great reports.
+Maybe also check for services that will make your car purchase more convenient like if they handle car transport.
 Consumer Reports magazine also gives a lot of solid information, although this will be more specific to individual car makes and models rather than actual dealerships.

 The bottom line is that you should only choose car dealers that will be focused on helping you, rather than focused on simply making a sale.